 Rehabilitation regime to be strengthened as part of proposed changes to Misuse of Drugs Act

-Second Minister for Home Affairs Josephine Teo tabled the first reading of the Misuse of Drugs (Amendment) Bill in Parliament on Monday (Nov 19).
+These form part of the Misuse of Drugs (Amendment) Bill which Second Minister for Home Affairs Josephine Teo tabled in Parliament on Monday (Nov 19).

 The Misuse of Drugs Act serves as the legal framework for the control of dangerous or harmful drugs.
 It also provides for the enforcement powers of the Central Narcotics Bureau (CNB), covers the treatment and rehabilitation of drug abusers, as well as criminalises various drug offences.
 It was last amended in 2012.